Spring Boot Method Security with SAPL

 Note: Spring Security 7 automatically adds a FACTOR_PASSWORD authority to the authentication when the user logs in with a password.
 This is part of the multi-factor authentication framework.

-As you can see, without any specific configuration, the subscription is a massive object with significant redundancies.
-This is because the SAPL Engine and Spring integration do not have any domain knowledge regarding the application.
-Thus, the PEP gathers any information it can find that could reasonably describe the three required objects (subject, action, resource) for an authorization subscription.
+Without any specific configuration, the subscription is a large object with significant redundancies.
+The SAPL engine and Spring integration do not have domain knowledge about the application, so the PEP gathers any information it can find that could reasonably describe the subject, action, and resource in an authorization subscription.

 The action and resource objects are almost identical.
-Consider where one can find information from the application context to describe these objects.
-Without any domain knowledge, the PEP can only gather technical information.
+Without domain knowledge, the PEP can only gather technical information from the application context.

 Let’s begin with the action and its associated Java information.
-The PEP can consider the name and types of the protected classes and methods to describe the action.
-For example, the method name findById can be considered a verb that describes the action, while the argument 1 is an attribute of this action.
+The PEP can use the names and types of protected classes and methods to describe the action.
+For example, the method name findById can be treated as a verb that describes the action, while the argument 1 is an attribute of that action.

-At the same time, the argument 1 can also be considered as the resource’s ID.
-What information about the PEP’s Java context is actually relevant is unknown to the PEP.
-Therefore, it adds all information it can gather to the action and resource.
+At the same time, the argument 1 can also be interpreted as the resource’s ID.
+The PEP does not know which Java context values are relevant to the application, so it adds all information it can gather to the action and resource.

 This kind of subscription object is wasteful.
-Later, you will learn how to customize the subscription to be more compact and match your application domain.
-For now, we stick with the default configuration.
+Later, you will learn how to customize the subscription so it is more compact and better aligned with your application domain.
+For now, keep the default configuration.

 Storing SAPL Policies for an Embedded PDP